jtpilling02/SENG438_Assignment5_Group10/seng438-a5-group10.md

 # Introduction<a name="introduction"></a>
 In this lab, we explored and analyzed integration test data using different reliability assessment tools.
-More specifically, we looked at Reliability Growth Testing (RGT) and Reliability Demonstration Charts (RDC).Using these two methods, we analyzed the resulting graphs/data from various datasets.Our RGT analysis looked at algorithms such as Geometric and Littlewood and Varral’s Bayesian Reliability.
+More specifically, we looked at Reliability Growth Testing (RGT) and Reliability Demonstration Charts (RDC).
+Using these two methods, we analyzed the resulting graphs/data from various datasets.
+Our RGT analysis looked at algorithms such as Geometric and Littlewood and Varral’s Bayesian Reliability.
 Our RDC analysis looked at failure intensity objectives.

 # Assessment Using Reliability Growth Testing<a name="par1"></a>

 In order to perform Reliability Growth Testing, we used Dataset 1, and used the Geometric and Littlewood and Varral's Bayesian Reliability models to test the dataset twice.
-All of the reliability growth testing was performed on `RSTAT`.
+All of the reliability growth testing was performed on `SRTAT`.

-*Figure 1-3* show our results when using the Geometric Model.
+*Figures 1-3* below shows our results when using the Geometric Model.

 *Figure 1: Geometric Model Result on Dataset 1*